 Concluding cinematograph film copyright

-To sum up, we can say that the copyright laws can vary from country to country.
-In the case of cinematographic films, the copyright laws have produced a wide range of provisions which shows that copyright protection is vital for protecting a creative work.
-Once you obtain a copyright protection no one can reproduce your work and own the work for their benefits.
-The copyright protection is available for cinematographic films that include music, lyric, sound recordings, etc except for the actors who act in the films.
-The actors don’t get copyright protection for their acting skills but they do have performer’s rights.
+To sum up, the copyright laws can vary from country to country.
+In the case of cinematographic films, copyright laws have produced a wide range of provisions which show that copyright protection is vital for protecting a creative work.
+Once you obtain copyright protection, no one can reproduce and own your work for their benefit.
+Copyright protection is available for cinematographic films that include music, lyrics, sound recordings, etc., except for the actors who act in the films.
+The actors don’t get copyright protection for their acting skills but have the performer’s rights.

 No. The names of a movie cannot be copyrighted because it doesn’t come under the category of “creative works”.
-Though, you can apply for the trademark protection for the movie titles.
+However, you can apply for trademark protection for the movie titles.

-Generally, copyright protection is based on the type of the creative work and not based on the content of the work, especially in the case of cinematographic films.
-Although different countries have different copyright laws, they generally provide copyright protection for all types of movies and films.
+Generally, copyright protection is based on the type of creative work, not the content, especially for cinematographic works.
+Although countries have different copyright laws, they generally provide copyright protection for all types of movies and films.

 Who owns the copyright for cinematographic films?

-Usually, it is the production company, scriptwriter, director, cinematographer who owns the copyright.
+Usually, the production company, scriptwriter, director, or cinematographer owns the copyright.
 They usually get into a work-for-hire contract.